Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 **Navigation Menu**

- The Navigation contains links for Home, Bookings, Menus and has allauth options.
+The Navigation contains links for Home, Bookings, FAQs and has allauth options.

-The following navigation items are available on all pages:
-  * Course -> index.html - Visible to all
-  * Bookings (Drop Down):
-    * Manage Bookings -> managebookings.html - Visible to logged in users
-    * New Booking -> booking.html - Visible to logged in users
-  * Menus (Drop Down):
-    * View Menus -> menus.html - Visible to all
-    * Create Menu -> create_menu.html - Visible to staff
-    * Manage Menus -> managemenus - Visible to staff
-  * Login -> login.html - Visible to logged out users
-  * Register -> signup.html - Visible to logged out users
-  * Logout -> logout.html - Visible to logged in users

-The navigation menu is displayed on all pages and drops down into a hamburger menu on smaller devices.
+The navigation option is displayed on all pages .
 This will allow users to view the site from any device and not take up too much space on mobile devices.

 ![Navbar](docs/readme_images/navbar.PNG)

-``USER STORY - As a restaurant owner, I would like a home page so that customers can view information on my restaurant``
+``USER STORY - As a developer, I need to create the navbar so that users can navigate the website from any device``

 Implementation: